China says to step up investment to support economy

 The government will implement a three-year plan to renovate 18 million dilapidated urban houses and 10.6 million dilapidated rural houses, it said late on Wednesday.

-"In order to continue to respond effectively to the downward pressure, advancing to resolve structural problems, we should seize the favorable opportunity of lower raw materials prices to develop 'bottlenecks'", the cabinet said.
+"In order to continue to respond effectively to the downward pressure, advancing to resolve structural problems, we should seize the favourable opportunity of lower raw materials prices to develop 'bottlenecks'", the cabinet said.

 "Currently, positive changes in the economy are increasing."

-More investment will be channeled into modern logistics, and urban transportation while the construction of water conservancy and railway projects will be quickened, it said.
+More investment will be channelled into modern logistics, and urban transportation while the construction of water conservancy and railway projects will be quickened, it said.

 China's economic growth slowed to a six-year low 7 percent in the first quarter as demand at home and abroad faltered, and recent data showed weakness persisted into the second quarter, putting more pressure on the government to step up policy stimulus.